Day 1 - Home Country - Departure

 Day 4 - Mai Chau - Thai Hoa

-Along and through the Pu Luong NP, we will ride on calm country roads towards the Southeast.
+Along and through the Pu Luong NP, we will ride on calm country roads toward the Southeast.
 After which we will get back to the Ho Chi Minh trail.
 Then we will ride along the Cuc Phuong and/or Ben Em National Park.
 We will find our way through rice and corn fields and along multiple lakes.
 Parts of the road can be unpaved.
 We will stay in a small town.

 Day 5 - Thai Hoa - Pho Chau